twilightcity-net/gradle-docker-dsl-plugin/README.md

 * destroyPostgres - destroys the postgres container, depends on removePostgres

 Task dependencies are defined such that any prerequisite tasks are executed.
-In addition, a task will only execute if it needs to in order to fulfill it's function.
+In addition, a task will only execute if it needs to in order to fulfill its function.
 For example, if the task `startPostgres` is executed but the image has not been pulled, the following tasks will be executed - `pullPostgres`, `createPostgres`, `startPostgres`.
 If the `startPostgres` is executed again, nothing will happen since the container is already started.

+#### Bulk tasks

+If more than one container is defined per project, the following additional tasks will be created.

+* startAllContainers
+* stopAllContainers
+* removeAllContainers
+* refreshAllContainers
+* destroyAllImages